 Bruce Halliday Restricted Fund

-This fund supports the Bruce Halliday Care of the Disable award, which recognizes the achievements of a family physician CFPC member who is making an exceptional contribution to the welfare of the disabled in his or her community through practice, teaching, research, or advocacy.
+This fund supports the award that is named in the memory of Dr Bruce Halliday, a past president of the CFPC and OCFP, a federal member of parliament for 20 years, and an advocate for care of the disabled in Canada.
+The award recognizes the achievements of a family physician CFPC member in good standing who is making an exceptional contribution to the welfare of the disabled in his or her community through practice, teaching, research, or advocacy.
+The award provides expense reimbursement and complimentary 1 day registration at FMF with the remainder available for capacity building.

 C. Robert Kemp Restricted Fund

-This fund supports the C. Robert Kemp Palliative Care Grant, which supports family physician CFPC members in active practice in their participation in a continuing professional development/continuing medical education traineeship to help them attain or enhance their knowledge and skills in the areas of hospice palliative care.
+This fund supports the C. Robert Kemp Palliative Care Grant which is intended to support family physician CFPC members in active practice in their participation in a continuing professional development/continuing medical education traineeship to help them attain or enhance their knowledge and skills in the areas of hospice palliative care.

 Daniel Glazier Restricted Fund

-This fund supports two grants – a research grant and a CPD grant, both for Adolescent Mental Health and Substance Abuse for Canadian family physician researchers and/or educators.
-These grants are named in memory of Daniel Glazier, a young man from Toronto, Ontario, who died at age 18 in July 2009 of circumstances related to mental health and substance abuse and are meant to support research and/or education that will help family physicians in assessing and treating mental health and substance abuse among adolescents and young adults up to the age of 25
+This fund supports the Daniel Glazier Research Grant in Adolescent Mental Health and Substance Abuse and is designed for Canadian family physicians and family physician researchers.
+This grant is named in memory of Daniel Glazier, a young man from Toronto, Ontario, who died at age 18 in July 2009 of circumstances related to mental health and substance abuse.
+This grant is meant to support research that will help family physicians in assessing and treating mental health and substance abuse among adolescents and young adults up to the age of 25.

 Donald I. Rice Restricted Fund